 Latent Spaces Reframed – Malta

-Latent Spaces Reframed – Maltais an immersive installation of site-specific works directed by Ana Baer Carrillo and Heike Salzer under the umbrella of WECreate Productions.
-Locating the body in urban and natural landscapes this exhibition offers self-reflective encounters with environments, raising questions of one’s sense of self within the world.
-Featuring the hyper-local and reaching the global, this installation invites the viewer to experience landscapes from Iceland, Ireland, Mexico, United Kingdom, and Malta.
+Latent Spaces Reframed – Malta is an immersive installation of site-specific works directed by Ana Baer Carrillo and Heike Salzer under the umbrella of WECreate Productions.
+Locating the body in urban and natural landscapes this exhibition offers self-reflective encounters with environments, raising questions about one’s sense of self within the world.
+Featuring the hyper-local and reaching the global, this installation invites the viewer to experience landscapes from Iceland, Ireland, Mexico, the United Kingdom, and Malta.

 Artists: Ana Baer Carrillo, Heike Salzer